kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

 - The `poolCreator` is required to sign when creating the pool.
+- The `partner` is required to sign when buying the token.
-- The `partner` and `creator` are required to sign when buying the token.
+- The `creator` is required to sign when buying the token.
 - The `baseMint` token type must be the same as the config key's token type.
 - The `minimumAmountOut` parameter protects against slippage.
 Set it to a value slightly lower than the expected output.
 - The `referralTokenAccount` parameter is an optional token account.
 If provided, the referral fee will be applied to the transaction.